-People who are suitable for to be A Broadcast Technician like work activities that include practical, hands-on problems and solutions.
+People who are suitable for this job tends to like work activities that include practical, hands-on problems and solutions.
 They like working with plants, animals, and real-world materials like wood, tools, and machinery.
-Many of the careers require working outside, and do not involve a lot of paperwork or working closely with others.

 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Monitor strength, clarity, and reliability of incoming and outgoing signals, and adjust equipment as necessary to maintain quality broadcasts.
+- Monitor strength, clarity, and reliability of incoming and outgoing signals and adjust equipment as necessary to maintain quality broadcasts.

-Observe monitors and converse with station personnel to determine audio and video levels and to ascertain that programs are airing.
+- Observe monitors and converse with station personnel to determine audio and video levels and to ascertain that programs are airing.

 Broadcast Technicians quiz, should i become a Broadcast Technician, is Broadcast Technicians suitable for me, do i want to be a Broadcast Technician, Broadcast Technicians personality test